I feel like we spend a FORTUNE on bars in this household.

 Makes 12 servings, depending on how you cut them (about 262 calories per bar)

-- 2½ cups pecans, lightly toasted (300 degree oven, spread out on a cookie sheet, for about 10 minutes, you’ll will smell them, toasty and wonderful.
-Careful not to burn them, it will happen quickly!)
+- 2½ cups pecans, lightly toasted (300 degree oven, spread out on a cookie sheet, for about 10-15 minutes, you'll will smell them, toasty and wonderful.
+Careful not to burn them, it can happen quickly!)

 - ¼ cup cacao powder (unsweetened & high quality...makes a big difference in the taste here, I love Dagoba)